 Students who choose this housing option will also be responsible for purchasing and cooking their meals and cleaning after themselves in common spaces.
 Although there is a weekly cleaning service, it is important to be respectful of your fellow roommates and not leave common areas in disarray — similar to any roommate experience you had back home.

-Shared apartments are great for those who are more social, students who already have a good grasp of the Spanish language, or those who like a little more independence.
+Shared apartments are co-ed, but not in the same room.
+This is a great option those who are more social, students who already have a good grasp of the Spanish language, or those who like a little more independence.

 Live with other international interns and students in a residence hall.
 The residence is similar to a university dorm in that you are in a house or a building with other young people interested in meeting each other.
 The residence has double bedrooms with shared bathrooms.
+These rooms are same sex only, but both males and females can live together in the residence.
 You have access to a shared kitchen and living area.

 Here, you are not likely to have much exposure with Spanish speakers, as many of your housemates will also be from non-Spanish speaking countries.
 So you should think carefully before you choose this option if your main goal is improving your Spanish.
 Or make a personal commitment to take Spanish Jumpstart prior to starting your internship and to go out and make friends with locals who are always happy to welcome you into their circle.

 Student residences provide high independence, and similarly it will be up to you to provide your meals, cook, and clean after yourself in common spaces.
 Although there is a weekly cleaning service, it is important to be respectful of your fellow roommates and not leave common areas in disarray — similar to any dorm experience you had back home.